crossbow/GettingAndCleaningDataProject/README.md

-# Project description project
+# Project description
-The `tidyDaset.txt` file included in this repository was produced for the Coursera Course Project, "Getting and Cleaning Data".
+This repository was produced for the **Coursera Course Project, "Getting and Cleaning Data"**.
 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
+The required data set can be produced by running the R script included in this repository.

 # Data set information
-`tidyDataset.txt` is a blended data set that contains the average mean and average standard deviation of measurements summarized by activityID and subjectID fetched from data stored into [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The `tidyDataset.txt` produced by `run_analysis.R` is a tidy data set that contains the average mean and average standard deviation of measurements summarized by activityID and subjectID fetched from data stored into [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 A full description of data collected from the accelerometers is available at the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # Data set content